 Chris Chambers: Yeah, I took it!
 I mean, you knew I took it.
 Teddy knew I took it.
 Everybody knew I took it.
 Even Vern knew it, I think.
 But maybe I was sorry and tried to give it back.

 For a movie that possesses an almost effortless ability to inspire fondness, this is deeply sobering stuff, and though the obstacles pile up as our young cast are drawn ever closer to their symbolic goal, they manage to maintain a sense of the mercifully naïve, particularly Verne and the self-destructive Teddy, whose attempted train dodge reveals his own demons in a way that clearly evades him.
 Mercifully, such feelings are suppressed beneath facile issues of dubious prominence.
-The outcome of imaginary battles between superheroes dominate their fundamentally macabre journey, while the true identity of cartoon character Goofy remains a topic of almost scholastic interest.
+The outcome of imaginary battles between superheroes dominate their fundamentally macabre journey, the true identity of cartoon character Goofy a topic of almost scholastic interest.
 Gordie and Chris are more conscious of their unravelling world, sharing in bouts of well-meaning aggression and explicit sadness that elevates Chris’ role as the surrogate father of not only his closest friend, but of the whole gang.

 Such material has the capacity to be even darker, but despite its hardened skin Stand By Me remains a joy to behold.
 It may have all the hallmarks of an author who specialises in horror, but whenever I return to it I do so with positivity.
-Imbued with a sense of watercolour nostalgia, it is sharp and witty, tender and poignant, with some of the most memorable and rewarding dialogue of the decade.
-Who can’t relate to inane discussions about their favourite cartoon characters, about choosing candy as their all-time favourite meal or the first stirrings of a libido, and those rare moments of incalculable beauty that adulthood promises to deliver?
-Above all the turmoil and angst and desperation, those are the abiding memories I have of the movie, the ones that seem to shine through despite it all.
+Imbued with a sense of watercolour nostalgia, events are comforting and witty, tender and poignant, with some of the most memorable and rewarding dialogue of the decade.
+Who can’t relate to inane discussions about their favourite cartoon characters, about choosing candy as their all-time favourite meal or the first stirrings of a libido, those rare moments of incalculable beauty that adulthood promises to deliver?
+Above all the turmoil and angst and desperation, those are the abiding memories I have of the movie, the ones that seem to shine through in spite of it all.
 Stand By Me is an often devastating film that highlights some of the most troublesome aspects of the human condition, but whenever I think of it I invariably think of those lighter moments, and they never fail to leave me smiling the way they did when I first discovered its magic, back when I was of a similar age and those characters spoke to me in ways I can no longer fathom.